|

 - All equipment being in working condition

-- The business being sold free and clear of debt
+- The business being sold is free and clear of debt

-- Ability to get necessary licenses and permits
+- Ability to get necessary licenses and permit

 - Business passing necessary inspections